-System Restore options is allows you to manage your Windows system restore points that allows return Windows to a previous state.
-Also, with these options, you can free up hard disk space (in some cases very significantly) by deleting unnecessary points.
+Settings on the System Restore tab allow you to manage restore points, which makes it possible to restore previous states of Windows.
+Also, using these settings, you can free up space (in some cases, very significantly) on your hard drive by deleting unnecessary points.

-The System Restore feature is present in Windows XP, Windows Vista, and Windows 7.
-Each of them has its own differences in System Restore.
+The System Restore feature is present in Windows 11, 10, 8, 7, Vista, XP.
+Each of them has its own differences in how system recovery works.

-Not all changes made by Red Button may be canceled by System Restore.
+Not all changes made using Red Button can be undone using System Restore.

 Files deleted by the Disk Cleaner module, in most cases can not be restored by System Restore.
 This is due to the fact that the module is capable to remove many different types of files, most of which are not executable, and System Restore monitors only for certain types of files, usually executable.